epomatti/aws-macie/README.md

 terraform apply -auto-approve
 ```

-A file with vulnerabilities will be automatically uploaded:
+A file with vulnerabilities will be automatically uploaded to S3:

 ```
 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==